 OK, we couldn’t not mention this:

-The name isn’t some complicated tech metaphor or a complicated acronym.
+The name isn’t some complicated tech metaphor or an acronym.
 Python is named after Monty Python.

 According to Python.org, “When he began implementing Python, Guido van Rossum was also reading the published scripts from ‘Monty Python’s Flying Circus.’
 He needed a name that was short, unique, and slightly mysterious, so he decided to call the language Python.”

 Cool, right?
 Factoids aside, let’s get to the meat of this article — specifically, what people use Python for and what makes it distinct from other coding languages.